The Testimony Of Bill Greguska (Share Your Story)

 Lord, you have told me not to worry when burdens come my way, but rather to trust that you will help me carry them.
 I remember that though I may be weak, you are always strong.
 You love me and want to help me when I reach out to you with humility and reverence, praying based on your promises.
 I thank you for all you have done for me.

 Lord, when I was homeless and messed up on drugs and alcohol, my life was very challenging.
 I was even thinking of taking my life.
 I know I did it to myself; just like with Adam and Eve, I was tempted and fell flat on my face.
-I thought it would never end, but Lord, your grace was sufficient for me, and you provided me the strength I needed.
+I thought it would never end, but Lord, your grace was sufficient for me, and you provided me with the strength I needed.
 You put the right people in my life, and I came to them with a teachable spirit.

 Lord, may I always remember to take my concerns to you instead of wrestling with them on my own.
 How can I continue to flee from sin and grow closer to you each day?
 When I look through your eyes, I can see more clearly that you want the best for me.
 I know I have foolishly tried to handle things on my own.
 Help me realize once and for all that you want me to take all my cares to you.
 Please help me stay under your umbrella of protection and grace.
 I need to remember that seasons in life change.
 I may be heading into a storm, I may be in a storm, or I may be getting out of a storm.